jodogne/OrthancMirror/OrthancServer/Resources/CodeModel/README.txt

 used by the "orthanc-java" (starting with its release 1.0) and "orthanc-python" plugins (starting with its release 4.3).

-NB: This file was originally part of the "orthanc-java" project.
+NB: The generation of the code model was originally part of the "orthanc-java" project.
+It was integrated into the Orthanc core repository in release 1.12.9.

 Usage on Ubuntu 22.04 LTS